ml18fksa/Assessment1/README.md

 The third file agentframework.py that framework of the agents to class their behavior when the model run.
 The fourth is license file for licence software source code.

+ a Graphical User Interface (GUI) animation  in a window.
 <a href="https://imgflip.com/gif/3lonno"><img src="https://i.imgflip.com/3lonno.gif" title="made at imgflip.com"/></a>